alan-analytics/kingstonThreatStudy/README.md

 # System Dynamics Model
 After survey data collection, we built several hypothesis driven SDMs.
 After finding one which we believed was both statistically and theoretically valid.
 We implemented many of its key relationships as a system dynamics model to further explore the possible space of outcomes related to religion, nationalism/populism, and anti-immigrant sentiment.
 We utilized a threat based architecture that has been previously employed to study threatening situations [13], [14], as during the course of research planning, the COVID-19 pandemic had shut down many Western nations.
 Using a parameter sweep of the model, we further investigated the extent to which these trends could reveal interesting aspects of the system.
 Those are reported in the publication.

+[1]	M. Bluemke, J. Jong, D. Grevenstein, I. Mikloušić, and J. Halberstadt, “Measuring Cross-Cultural Supernatural Beliefs with Self- and Peer-Reports,” PLoS One, vol. 11, no. 10, p. e0164291, 2016.
+[2]	T. Postmes, R. Spears, A. T. Lee, and R. J. Novak, “Individuality and social influence in groups: inductive and deductive routes to group identity.,” J. Pers.
+Soc.
+Psychol., vol. 89, no. 5, pp. 747–63, Nov.
+2005.
+[3]	T. Postmes, S. A. Haslam, and L. Jans, “A single-item measure of social identification: Reliability, validity, and utility.,” Br.
+J. Soc.
+Psychol., Nov.
+2012.
+[4]	K. Bonin and J. E. Lane, “Identity Fusion, Devoted Actor Theory, and Extremism,” in Routledge Handbook of Evolution and Religion, New York: Routledge.
+[5]	J. E. Lane, Understanding Religion Through Artificial Intelligence: Bonding and Belief.
+London & New York: Bloomsbury Academic, 2021.
+[6]	J. Jong, H. Whitehouse, C. Kavanagh, and J. E. Lane, “Shared Trauma Leads to Identity Fusion via Personal Reflection,” PLoS One, vol. 10, no. 12, p. e0145611, 2016.
+[7]	Á. Gómez, M. L. Brooks, M. D. Buhrmester, A. Vázquez, J. Jetten, and W. B. Swann, “On the nature of identity fusion: insights into the construct and a new measure.,” J. Pers.
+Soc.
+Psychol., vol. 100, no. 5, pp. 918–33, May 2011.
+[8]	L. Mansillo, “Loyal to the Crown: shifting public opinion towards the monarchy in Australia,” Aust.
+J. Polit.
+Sci., vol. 51, no. 2, pp. 213–235, 2016.
+[9]	World Values Survey, “WVS Database,” WVS Database, 2015.
+[Online].
+Available: http://www.worldvaluessurvey.org/wvs.jsp.
+[10]	R. Iyer, S. Koleva, J. Graham, P. Ditto, and J. Haidt, “Understanding libertarian morality: The psychological dispositions of self-identified libertarians,” PLoS One, vol. 7, no. 8, 2012.
+[11]	A. Nilsson and A. Erlandsson, “The Moral Foundations taxonomy: Structural validity and relation to political ideology in Sweden,” Pers.
+Individ.
+Dif., vol. 76, pp. 28–32, Apr.
+2015.
+[12]	J. Graham, J. Haidt, and B. A. Nosek, “Liberals and Conservatives Rely on Different Sets of Moral Foundations,” Personal.
+Process.
+Individ.
+Differ., vol. 96, no. 5, pp. 1029–1046, 2009.
+[13]	F. L. Shults, J. E. Lane, W. J. Wildman, S. Diallo, C. J. Lynch, and R. Gore, “Modeling Terror Management Theory: A computer simulation of the impact of mortality salience on religiosity,” Religion.
+Brain Behav., vol. 8, no. 1, pp. 77–100, 2017.
+[14]	F. L. Shults, R. Gore, W. J. Wildman, J. Christopher, J. E. Lane, and M. D. Toft, “A Generative Model of the Mutual Escalation of Anxiety Between Religious Groups,” J. Artif.
+Soc.
+Soc.
+Simul., vol. 21, no. 4, 2018.